centerionware/evmon2/README.md

 - Probes internal services every 30 seconds.
 - Probes external URLs every 5 minutes.
 - Supports custom URL monitoring via CRDs.
-- Provides `/status` and `/history` endpoints.
+- Provides `/status` and `/history` endpoints accessible only to client applications that are registered (See below)
 - Stores only changes in the database to minimize storage.
-- Uses RBAC to ensure security.
+- Uses RBAC to ensure security within the cluster
 - Lightweight and easy to deploy.
+- Post Quantum encryption for client->backend communications

 ---